 b.
 Inspection of Records: Each member of the university community shall have the right to inspect the contents of his/her own records kept by the institution, other than information or records to which the member has specifically waived the right of access and letters of recommendation written by other members of the university community for the purpose of internal evaluation of a member for the award of a university honor, provided that such letters are not kept permanently by the institution and do not become a part of the official record, and may challenge any information included in the record which is believed to be inaccurate, inappropriate, or misleading.
 If an individual challenges any information contained in his/her records, the institution shall undertake to verify such information to the satisfaction of the individual concerned.
 Such decisions shall be made by the President or his/her designated representative.
 If the institution's decision is not satisfactory to the individual, the member has the right to place in his/her record a statement challenging the information.
 Subsequent authorized disclosure of the contents of the record shall indicate such challenge.

 c.
 Political and Religious Beliefs: Records of the political and religious activities or beliefs of members of the university community may not be maintained except for purposes of official recognition of campus organizations as provided in Article I.C.1.c.

 d.
 Separation of Academic Records: To minimize the risk of improper disclosure from records, the academic record shall be maintained separately from other necessary student records.
 Transcripts of academic records shall contain only data essential for personal identification and information about academic performance and status.
 All withdrawals, whether voluntary or involuntary, may be recorded on the transcript.

-Each member of the College community shall have the responsibility to respect the aforesaid rights of his/her associates and refrain from using the institution as a sanctuary from the general law.
+Each member of the university community shall have the responsibility to respect the aforesaid rights of his/her associates and refrain from using the institution as a sanctuary from the general law.